Akasan/FileExtensionChecker/README.md

 UsefulDecorators is for checking file extension of function's arguments.

 ## How to install
-You can install FileExtensionChecker by pip
+You can install UsefulDecorators by pip

-`pip install FileExtensionChecker`
+`pip install UsefulDecorators`

 ## How to use
+### FileExtensionChecker
+FileExtensionChecker checks the file name's extension of arguments.

 ```python
 from UsefulDecorators.FileNameChecker import extension_checker